Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 • Entitlement to maternity pay is only granted if the conditions for participation in sickness insurance are met and is calculated on the basis of the daily assessment base.

-• The duration of the payment is usually 28 weeks (37 weeks for multiples) and starts, as a rule, 6-8 weeks before the expected birth.
+• The duration of the payment is usually 28 weeks (37 weeks for multiples) and usually starts 6-8 weeks before the expected birth.

 Parental